Getting paid from Meta as a creator in Ghana

 Also read: Taxes and compliance for international creator earnings: What you should know

 On paper, getting paid in USD or EUR is amazing.
 You’re earning in strong currencies and building a career beyond borders.
+Meta processes payouts in USD or EUR, depending on the creator's region and the programme.
 However, once the money starts moving, many Ghanaian creators find out that receiving their payments is a problem.
 These are the major issues they face:

 Many banks don’t directly support Meta payouts

 Not every Ghanaian bank is set up to handle direct payouts from Meta.
-Some don’t accept these transfers at all, while others have extra requirements like special domiciliary accounts that come with stressful paperwork, minimum balances, and delays.
+Some don’t accept these transfers at all, while others have additional requirements, such as special domiciliary accounts that come with stressful paperwork, minimum balances, and delays.

 High FX conversion costs

 Even if your bank does accept the payout, the conversion from USD to cedis often isn’t in your favour.
-I once heard of a creator who waited weeks for a $500 payout, only to see the equivalent of $430 land in his account after all the deductions.
+I once heard of a creator who waited weeks for a $500 payout, only to see a cedi-equivalent of $430 land in his account after all deductions.

 Transfer delays or failures

-International wires can take days to show up.
-If there’s an issue with the bank, the money can bounce back, leaving you frustrated and stuck with no clear timeline.
+International wire transfers can take days to clear.
+If there’s an issue with the bank, the funds may bounce back, leaving you frustrated and with no clear timeline.

 Also read: How to get paid as a creator on social media from anywhere in the world